 - Iconic Outfit: Thanks to Barney Stinson, he became heavily associated with suits.

 - Irony as She Is Cast: He is an openly gay actor most well-known for playing an impulsive womanizer, though notably he wasn't openly out until after he was cast.
+Prior to this, he's played Happily Married men with wives.

 - Playing Against Type: He's played some unsavory types before, as well as the requisite Large Ham, but never a cartoonishly evil child-abuser like Count Olaf.